Updated: August 19, 2026 — By North York Guide Team • Reviewed August 2026

 Worth Knowing

 The only dedicated South Indian restaurant on this list.
 Dosas are made fresh to order — the paper dosa is enormous.
-Popular with Toronto's Chinese-Canadian community via XiaoHongShu recommendations.
+The 3.9 rating is unusually low for the volume; the complaints cluster on service and wait times, not the food.

 Practical Details